 - Do you like chit chat in the room or no one talking?

 - Feeding, measuring, and immunizations.
 When to do and what to give?

 - Would you like to meet staff prior to surgery instead of in the OR room with scary masks, hats, gowns?

 - Did you know you can talk with your anesthesiologists prior to provide peace of mind that they are up to date on your charts and previous labor experiences of what worked and didn’t work?

 There are still so many choices that need to be made within the OR room and after delivery that all feel overwhelming at the time.
 And even more, overwhelming when you are going and just went through major surgery.

 This is probably why it’s even more important to have a doula when going through a c-section to have someone there to know and make these very important decisions throughout this process and during this time so that you can focus on yourself and baby.
-Especially if like me, and had to be completely be sedated for a few hours.
-It’s so comforting to know that someone is there, that truly knows me, for baby and daddy while I may be possibly unconscious.
+Especially if like me, you have to be completely be sedated for a few hours.
+It’s so comforting to know that someone is there, that truly knows me, for baby and daddy while I may possibly be unconscious.